MarcoliveiraV/marcoliveirav.github.io/_posts/2025-10-23-IOTConnect.md

 After a while we see this output on frida-trace:
 <img src="../images/iot_fridatrace.png" width="100%">
+So we can assume we were able to brute-force the pin, since the function was called.

 <br>
 And if we check the contents of the TV which was previously turn off, we see that it is now turned on:
 <br>